| At least 50 people from at least five EU states attended this session,

 Precarietat).
 This has proved to be an effective vehicle for wider

-political campaigns, for example for migrants’ rights and against the EU
+political campaigns, for example for migrants’ rights and against

 constitution.
 The Xarxa has campaigned against the `Europe of Capital’